Gaslighting VS Lying: 7 Differences You Should Understand

 Gaslighting is a term psychologists use to describe a psychological tactic a person uses to manipulate and sow doubt in others.

 NOTE: While gaslighting and lying are two distinct things, lying is also an integral part of gaslighting.
-Gaslighters are known to misinform, twist facts, or change details of events to convince you that you’re the one who’s lying or have trouble remembering the true facts.
+Gaslighters are known to misinform, twist facts, or change details of events to convince you that you’re the one who’s lying or have trouble remembering the facts.

 Effects of Lying on the Victim